MdHRShohel/MdHRShohel/README.md

 - 📫 How to reach me **md.hrshohel@engineer.com**

-- 📄 Know about me and my experiences [about.me/Md.Habibur-Rahman-Shohel](about.me/Md.Habibur-Rahman-Shohel)
+- 📄 Know about me and my experiences from my repositories

-- ⚡ Fun fact **I think I love to play guitar.**
+- ⚡ Fun fact **I love to play guitar.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">